nasa/openmct/docs/src/tutorials/index.md

 # Introduction

+## This document
+This document contains a number of code examples in formatted code blocks.
+In many cases these code blocks are repeated in order to highlight code that has been added or removed as part of the tutorial.
+In these cases, any lines added will be indicated with a '+' at the start of the line.
+Any lines removed will be indicated with a '-'.

 ## Setting Up Open MCT Web

 In this section, we will cover the steps necessary to get a minimal Open MCT Web